orpheuslummis/risc0/examples/zktables/README.md

 In Terminal 2, cast a vote using` cargo run -- vote --input N --publickey PK --host http://localhost:3030`, where `N` is your vote, `PK` is the public key from Terminal 1, and the host address is the location of the aggregation node.

+## Notes

+On tools used:

+- the ZK system used is `risc0-zkvm`
+- public key cryptography using `RSA`, specifically to encrypt inputs to the node, and for the node to encrypt the results to the participants
+- HTTP server with `warp`
+- HTTP request with `reqwest`
+- CLI with `clap`
+- sqlite database to store the (encrypted) results, with `rusqlite`

+By default, the keys are stored in `./keys` and are referred to by name, i.e. `pk_rsa_name.pub` and `pk_rsa_name.priv`

+The public key scheme used is RSA (Rivest–Shamir–Adleman).
+It could perhaps be switched for a scheme that is quantum-ready and blockchain-compatible in the future.

+PKCS#1 v1.5 encryption